BenjaminFraser/swiss-tournament/vagrant/catalog/thegoodybasket/README.md

 4 - Within the Vagrant VM, change directory to the tournament folder using `cd /vagrant/thegoodybasket`.

-5 - You can now run the database in PostgreSQL within the VM and utilise the `psql` program.
-To setup the database initially, you must run the tournament.sql file using the psql program, which can be done by running:
+5 - You can now run the application in using Python within the VM.
+To setup the database initially, you must run the database_setup.py file, which uses SQLAlchemy to create the database schema.
+This is carried out using:
-    `psql -f tournament.sql`
+    `python database_setup.py`
 in the Virtual machine command line.

-6 - The database can be tested for full functionality using the tournament_test.py file through the VM command line.
-Simply input `python tournament_test.py`.
-The functions tested against these tests are defined within tournament.py.
+6 - To run the application, you must use python to execute runserver.py, using:
+    `python runserver.py`
+The application can then be accessed using the url 'localhost:5000' within a web browser of your choice.

+7 - In order to create, edit or delete category data, you will be required to create an account through secure login in with either Google+ or Facebook.
+Upon login, your default Google+ or Facebook profile image will be used as your user image for The Goody Basket.

-7 - If sample data for insertion into the tournaments is required, it can be loaded into the database through running the sample_data.py file using `python sample_data.py` from the VM `/tournament` directory.
+7 - If sample data for insertion into the application is required, it can be loaded into the database through running the lotsofitems.py file using `python lotsofitems.py` from the VM `/thegoodybasket` directory.

 --------